jam-hakimjonov/unix-progamming/README.md

-"# Lecturer: Andrey Dragunov"
+# Lecturer: Andrey Dragunov
-"# Place of study: Inha University in Tashkent"
+# Place of study: Inha University in Tashkent

-"#NO MEANING HERE"
+# NO MEANING HERE